nimble-code/Cobra/README.md

    drwxrwxr-x 2 gh gh 4096 May 16 10:03 gui     # optional small tcl/tk script
    drwxrwxr-x 8 gh gh 4096 May 16 15:55 rules   # cobra checker libraries
    drwxrwxr-x 1 gh gh 4096 May 16 12:43 src     # cobra source files
    drwxrwxr-x 1 gh gh 4096 May 16 12:43 src_app # standalone cobra checkers
+   drwxrwxr-x 1 gh gh 4096 May 16 12:43 bin_tools # platform independent support tools

 * you can also download binaries from the last stable release of Cobra from the Releases tab -- they are in three .zip files with precompiled binaries of cobra and related tools for cygwin, linux, and mac.

-* to compile the tool (if you are not using precompiled executables in one of the ./bin_... directories)
+* to compile the tool (if you are not using precompiled executables)

    $ cd src

-   and depending on your platform, do:
+   and depending on your platform, one of:

    	$ sudo make install_linux

-     or

    	$ make install_cygwin

-     or

    	$ make install_mac

-* add $COBRA/bin_... to your search PATH environment variable, matching the platform you are using. if you use the bash shell, you can add this line at the end of the ~/.bashrc script, where $COBRA is defined as above, for instance:

-     export PATH=$PATH:$COBRA/bin_linux
+* if you're using the precompiled executables, copy the right set to your local bin directory, which is /usr/local/bin

 * configure the tool so that it knows where to find the rule libraries (using the $COBRA directory set at the beginning):